Alexander4127/recsys/algo/README.md

-## Реализации алгоритмов
+## Algorithm implementation

-Здесь находятся имплементации алгоритмов.
+Each method is an inheritor of the base class `Model` and implements the following methods

-Каждый представляет собой наследника базового класса `Model`, который поддерживает методы
+- `fit` perfoms initial training of the model.

-- `fit` совершает изначальное обучение модели.
+- `refit` further trains it using data from one iteration.
-- `refit` дообучает её, используя данные одной итерации.
+- `predict` gets the model forecast.
-- `predict` получает прогнозы модели.
+- `item_popularity` estimates popularity for each product.

-- `item_popularity` оценивает популярность для каждого товара.
+Experiments in several formulations of the problem are presented in the file `bandits.ipynb`.